 As a previously disqualified student, you must demonstrate acquired skills or achievements that support a successful return to the university.
 Such evidence may include successful completion of courses in your degree program at another institution or through the Tseng College (extended learning) with grades that demonstrate the ability to achieve good standing in a reasonable time frame if you are readmitted to CSUN.
 We strongly encourage you to meet with your CSUN academic advisor to discuss readmission requirements.

-Undergraduate & Second Bachelor's
+Undergraduate & Second Bachelor's Students

 To be considered for readmission, previously disqualified freshmen, transfer and second bachelor's students will need to meet the following university and international admissions requirements: